Sleep disorders: What is it & how to fix it?

 - Older adults (65+ years): 7-8 hours

-- Try relaxation techniques: Use methods like meditation, deep breathing, or progressive relaxation to help ease stress and encourage better sleep.
+- Try relaxation techniques: Meditation, deep breathing, or relaxation exercises can help reduce stress.

 What should I avoid to get better sleep?